-- 22.4 No team or driver entered in the Championship may take part in a test or race in a Formula 3 car on any circuit at which an Event of the Championship is due to take place. - 22.5 Any team entered in the Championship and entering a car under Article 13.6 may carry out one private one-day test for each Event they enter.
+22.5 Any team entered in the Championship and entering a car under Article 13.6 may carry out one private one-day test for each Event they enter.
 However, no driver may carry out more than two days of such private testing, irrespective of the amount of Events entered.

-The FIA must be informed of any such test at least seven days in advance, details must include the name of the venue and that of the driver.
+The FIA must be informed of any such test at least seven days in advance, details must include the name of the driver and the intended venue.
+The FIA reserve the right to refuse such a test if they deem the venue unsuitable for use by Formula 3 cars.

-22.6 No more than two sets of dry-weather tyres and one set of wet-weather tyres may be used by each driver during each day of official track testing.
+22.6 No more than two sets of new dry-weather tyres and one set of new wet-weather tyres, provided on site by the designated tyre supplier, may be used by each car during each day of official track testing.